< Previous Page

 “The sky is falling!
 The sky is falling!” cries Chicken Little in the ever-popular folk tale where an acorn hits Chicken Little on the head.
 She instills her fear in the minds of her friends as they race to tell the king.
 Most versions of this tale end with the worried fowl running straight into Foxy Loxy’s den, never to emerge.

 How often have you heard "reducing paper and lumber use will save forests”?
-Obviously, if we use less paper and lumber, fewer trees will fall.
+Obviously, if we use less paper and lumber, fewer trees will be harvested.
 But, despite what the flock may think, that is not the best plan!
 Nor is it the approach sustainable forestry managers use.

 Indeed, Greenpeace co-founder and forest ecologist, Patrick Moore, Ph.D. says, “The claim that using wood somehow leads to forest loss is backwards and silly.
 Every time we use wood—every time we buy a 2x4 at a lumberyard or a ream of paper at an office supply store—we are in fact ordering up new trees for planting in forests.
 It is precisely because we use so much wood that we have so much forest.”
 Read more